micka-coder/talmedia/tanakh/genesis/tanakh-genesis-chapter-41-rashi_en.md

 ### passuk 54

 ### passuk 55
-<b>When all the land of Egypt was famished.</b> For, all the grain that they stored rotted except for that of Yoseif.
+<b>When all the land of Egypt was famished.</b> For, all the grain that they stored rotted except for that of Yossef.
-<b>Whatever he says to you, do</b> Because Yoseif had told them to be circumcised.
+<b>Whatever he says to you, do</b> Because Yossef had told them to be circumcised.
 When they came to Pharaoh and told him, “This is what he is telling us [to do],” he said to them, “Why did you not store up grain?
 Did he not announce to you that the famine years were coming?”
 They replied, “We gathered much but, it rotted.”
 He said to them, “In that case, whatever he says to you, do! for he put a decree on the grain and it rotted, what if he puts a decree on us and we die?”

 ### passuk 56
 <b>Over the entire face of the land.</b> Who are referred to as פְּנֵי הָאָרֶץ ?
 The wealthy people.